San Cristóbal Island: Geography

 San Cristóbal has an area of 558 km2 and its highest point rises to 730 m.
 The population is approximately 6000.
 San Cristóbal is the most fertile island of the archipelago and is the second most populated after Santa Cruz.
 The capital of the archipelago, Puerto Baquerizo Moreno, lies at the south-western tip of the island.

 Air transport

 The island is served by San Cristóbal Airport, with daily flights from Quito and Guayaquil.

 Ecology

-This island hosts frigatebirds, Galápagos sea lions, Galápagos tortoises, blue and red footed boobies, tropicbirds, marine iguanas, dolphins and swallow-tailed gulls.
-It has been recognised as an Important Bird Area (IBA) by BirdLife International.
+This island hosts frigatebirds, Galápagos sea lions, Galápagos tortoises, Nazca, blue and red footed boobies, tropicbirds, marine iguanas, dolphins and swallow-tailed gulls.
+It has been recognized as an Important Bird Area (IBA) by BirdLife International.
 Its vegetation includes Calandrinia galapagosa, Lecocarpus darwinii, trees such as Lignum vitae, Matazarna.
 In the waters nearby are sharks, rays, and lobsters.

+Terrestrial birds include mangrove warbler, small and medium ground finch, Galapagos flycatcher, grey warbler finch, common cactus finch, small tree finch, woodpecker finch, and the endemic San Cristóbal Mockingbird.

 The largest fresh water lake in the archipelago, Laguna El Junco, is located in a crater in the highlands of San Cristóbal, in the southern half of the island.
 The lake harbors a large population of birdlife, but reaching the lake requires a short uphill walk.
 Nearby, La Galapaguera is a breeding station and sanctuary for giant tortoises.